aankusshh/AI_planet_Devops/README.md

   Now we will see that the application have been deployed.

-## Task 3: Implementing a Canary Release with Argo Rollouts
+## :toolbox: Task 3: Implementing a Canary Release with Argo Rollouts

 ### Canary Rollout Strategy Release
 The first rollout is the intial rollout so it will create pods normally.
 The subsequent rollouts will be following the Canary release strategy which we had defined in deployment.yaml